Supporting and embracing neurodiversity at work

 Recognising and respecting neurodiversity at work

-By understanding the differences involved, neurodiverse individuals can be empowered, valued and given an environment in which they can thrive.
-Our Neuro-inclusion workshops build awareness around neurological diversity and the various ways it may manifest itself in individuals.
+By creating a culture of inclusion and raising awareness and understanding of the differences involved, you can help create a neuro-inclusive workplace where neurodivergent individuals are empowered, valued and able to thrive.
+Our neurodiversity training programmes build awareness around neurological diversity and the various ways it may manifest itself in individuals.
 They will also lay the foundations for inclusive practice among staff and managers.

 • The organisational context for neurodiversity